Skip to main content

 Streaming

-This is auto-detected when remote agent card publishes streaming: true and user is connected.
-No change is required in DSL.
-The runtime handles it automatically.
+Streaming is auto-detected when the remote agent card has streaming: true and the user is connected.
+No DSL changes are required; the runtime handles it automatically.

 - TO: Risk_Analyzer